FlemmeFacile/khanty_audio/README.md

 | Experiments            | 4 weeks     | Pretrain, fine-tune, compare with baselines            |
 | Analysis & Evaluation  | 4 weeks     | Subjective and objective evaluation                     |
 | Finalisation           | 3-4 weeks   | Refinements, documentation                              |

----

-Feel free to modify or expand this README as needed.
-If you want, I can also help prepare the initial commit or GitHub setup for this file.